MillicentKinoti/Pico-CTF/Python Wrangling/README.md

-decrypt the file using the python file to get the flag
+decrypt flag.txt.en file using ende.py to get the flag